Universal properties of single particle excitations across the many-body localization transition: IV. Conclusions and Discussions

-\acknowledgments A.G. acknowledges Science and Engineering Research Board (SERB) of Department of Science and Technology (DST), India under grant No. CRG/2018/003269 for financial support.
-A.G. also acknowledges National Supercomputing Mission (NSM) for providing computing resources of `PARAM Shakti' at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
-V.R.C acknowledges funding from the Department of Atomic Energy, India under the project number 12-R\&D-NIS-5.00-0100.
+Our work presents a thorough analysis of the universal properties of single-particle excitations across the MBL transition in a class of models with varying range of interaction and provides a clear and strong evidence in favour of a continuous delocalization to MBL transition.
+Interestingly, both the quantities studied in this work, namely, the single-particle LDOS and scattering rates can be measured in experiments.
+The search for additional physical quantities that can shed more light on the nature of the MBL transition is unquestionably critical. \\ \\ {\bf Acknowledgments} \\ A. G. would like to thank A. Mirlin and H. R. Krishnamurthy for useful discussions.
+A.G. acknowledges National Supercomputing Mission (NSM) for providing computing resources of `PARAM Shakti' at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
+V.R.C acknowledges funding from the Department of Atomic Energy, India under the project number 12-R\&D-NIS-5.00-0100. \\\\